 Ranorex Webtestit sets up your environment and gets you going for directly starting test development.
 You don’t need to worry about configuring or setting up your machine first.

 In order to create tests and Page Objects in Ranorex Webtestit, you’ll need knowledge in one of the supported programming languages.
-You can choose between Java and TypeScript for the language.
+You can choose between Java, TypeScript, and Python for the language.
 You can find tutorials for Java at Oracle Docs.
 If you’re interested in learning TypeScript, you can check out their Quick start guide.
 Here’s a useful tutorial to help you learn Python 3.

 Thanks to web design efforts and decades of computer usage it is easy for humans to identify various elements within a website or app.
 We trained ourselves over time how to interact with input elements and where to locate them even with changing designs.

 In order to interact with those same elements in your tests, you need to tell the automation framework how to identify and access them properly.
 You do this by referring to them through Selectors.
 With information provided by a selector, the automation framework locates elements in your website’s or app’s UI structure.
 Ranorex Webtestit comes with powerful tools to organize your selectors into Page Objects and manage them.
 You can learn more about Page Objects in ⇢ chapter 3 of this guide.

 An Endpoint is a set of configurations for executing your test.
 As a tester, you want to make sure that your website or app works across a variety of different browsers and operating systems.
 With the help of Endpoints, you can do just that.
 Ranorex Webtestit helps you in configuring and managing Endpoints for executing your Tests.
 You can learn more about Endpoints in ⇢ chapter 4 of this guide.

 You will need some basic programming knowledge in the supported languages.
 We suggest following some online tutorials in case you’re not familiar with them:

 - If you want to learn TypeScript, you can find a tutorial at the official website